0xPolycode/klaster-protocol-contracts/README.md

     Function Params: [1000000000]
     Tokens Used: 1000000000
    ```
-2. The OTRC function will optimistically 'burn' the 'Tokens Used' amount of McToken on the source chain.
+2. The ORTC function will optimistically 'burn' the 'Tokens Used' amount of McToken on the source chain.
 This means that these tokens will not be available for usage on the source chain.
-After this, the OTRC function will call CCIP with the query parameters and the proof of tokens burned on the source chain.
+After this, the ORTC function will call CCIP with the query parameters and the proof of tokens burned on the source chain.
 Each CCIP call will also have an `expiry` period, which means that the request cannot be executed on the destination chain if the CCIP request arrived late (for any possible reason).

 3. The McToken contract will receive the message, mint the equivalent amount of the McToken that was burned on the source chain and then call the function which the message defines.
 The protocol which called the function is then able to use that minted token to swap, stake, lend or perform any other action on the McToken token.